 “Six extraordinary stories, one unmissable series“ (ABC).

 Redfern Now (directed by Rachel Perkins, Catriona McKenzie, Wayne Blair and Leah Purcell) is an Australian drama television series following the interwoven lives of people living in the Sydney suburb of Redfern.
-Produced by Blackfella Films, the series was written by Indigenous Australian writers and has risen to high acclaim for its powerful storytelling.
+Produced by Blackfella Films, the series was written by Aboriginal Australian writers and has risen to high acclaim for its powerful storytelling.
 Find out more about Redfern Now here.

 MUSICAL: THE SAPPHIRES (2012)